 - Volunteer on the holiday (serving meals at a homeless shelter, playing bingo at a nursing home).
 If your work needs people over the holiday, sign up.
 It’s a nice thing to do and hopefully your coworkers and boss will take notice, and if you are lucky will remember it when you want to ask for a favor.

 - Plan something for at least one day in the holiday that you really are looking forward to.
 Maybe a guilt free shopping trip or visit to a spa.

 - Make a date to see your siblings away from their children to allow you time to really visit.

-- Make sure you incorporate that the events that are meaningful or joyful to you into your plans.
+- Make sure you incorporate the events that are meaningful or joyful to you into your plans.
 Do not let infertility rob you of these joys.

 Other Creating a Family Resources You Will Enjoy

 - Surviving the Holidays Without a Child: A Multimedia Guide for Those Trying to Conceive or Adopt (One of my all time favorite guides we have published!)

 - The Holidays are About Kids (So What to Do When You Can’t Have Them)

 - Which Holiday is Hardest for the Infertile